CHTC/chtc-website-source/_uw-research-computing/facilitation-team.md

 aim to provide a first response (although not necessarily a solution!) within 1-2 business days.

-In addition to email, we host drop-in “office hours” on zoom twice a week.
+In addition to email, we host drop-in “office hours” online twice a week.
 No appointment is needed, just show up during the available times!

 To email us or drop by office hours, see the information on our [get